Go directly to product information

 In stock

-Sarawak pepper is called the Queen of peppers.
-The cultivar Kuching, named after the capital of Sarawak, has long been the main pepper variety, but like many agricultural products, Sarawak pepper is also 'in development'.
+Sarawakpepper is called the Queen of the peppers called.
+The cultivar Kuching, named after the capital of Sarawak, has long been the main peppervariety, but like many agricultural products, Sarawakpepper in development.

-It may sound critical to describe the Sarawak pepper as a pepper in development, because this traditional pepper can count on a loyal Asian audience.
-No less than three quarters of the harvest of Sarawak finds its way to Japan, Malaysia, South Korea and other Asian countries.
-For Japan, Sarawak pepper is the standard anyway, but if we are to believe the Malaysia Pepper Board, it is also the favorite pepper of Queen Elizabeth.
+It may sound critical, the Sarawak pepper to be described as a pepper in development, because this traditional pepper can count on a loyal Asian audience.
+As much as three-quarters of Sarawak's harvest finds its way to Japan, Malaysia, South Korea, and other Asian countries.
+For Japan, Sarawak ispepper the standard anyway, but if we are to believe the Malaysia Pepper Board it is also the favorite pepper of King Elizabeth.

-Pepper cultivation in Sarawak was established three centuries ago by settlers from China, a country without a pepper tradition.
+The peppercultivation in Sarawak was established three centuries ago by settlers from China, a country without pepper-tradition.

-If black pepper is the king of spices, many authors believe, Sarawak pepper is the queen.
-It is curious that Sarawak has the reputation of being rare and growing in the pristine environment of tropical forests.
-Sarawak does have an indigenous pepper, but that is the Piper sarmentosum, of which not the berries but the leaves are eaten.
-The reality is that the cultivation of pepper in Sarawak, although organized on a small scale, is extremely professional.
+When black pepper The king of spices, many authors believe, is Sarawakpepper the queen.
+It is curious that the Sarawak has the reputation of being rare and growing in the pristine environment of tropical forests.
+Sarawak does have a native pepper, but that is the Piper sarmentosum, where the leaves are eaten rather than the berries.
+The reality is that the cultivation of pepper in Sarawak, although organised on a small scale, is extremely professional.

-About 85% of the 67,000 households that earn their living from Sarawak pepper belong to the indigenous Ibans and Bidayuhs.
+About 85% of the 67,000 households that earn their living from Sarawak pepper earn, belongs to the indigenous Ibans and Bidayuh's.

-Sarawak pepper has Malaysian Geographical Indication (GI), which is overseen by MyIPO, which is under the Malaysian Ministry of Economic Affairs.
-Kuching is the classic Sarawak cultivar, emerging cultivars are 'Semongok perak' and 'Semongok emas'
+Sarawak pepper has a Malaysian Geographical Indication (GI), which is overseen by MyIPO, which falls under the Malaysian Ministry of Economic Affairs.
+Kuching is the classic Sarawak cultivar; the cultivars 'Semongok perak' and 'Semongok emas' are emerging.

-The Sarawak vines are in a grid in the open field, often without shade, and are pruned several times a year to maximize the yield.
-No greater contrast is conceivable than with the cultivation of the premium peppers from Kerala, which, in addition to being grown in combination cultivation, are usually shaded and are not pruned.
+The Sarawak vines are strung together in open fields, often without shade, and are pruned several times a year to maximize yield.
+There's no greater contrast imaginable than with the cultivation of the premiumpeppers from Kerala, which in addition to being grown in companion planting, are usually shaded and not pruned.

-The Sarawak peppers are harvested between March and August harvested.
-More than three quarters of the pepper berries are harvested unripe and processed into black pepper.
-The ripe berries are mainly processed into white pepper.
+The Sarawakpeppers are collected between March and August harvested.
+More than three quarters of the pepperberries are harvested unripe and cut into black pepper processed.
+The ripe berries are mainly processed into white pepper incorporated.

 Why not organic?

 The reason for this is quite simple.
-In order to meet the strict international standards, small family businesses have to make prohibitively large investments.
-Even though there is the possibility of micro-credit, for most family businesses this has not proven to be a feasible option.
-About ten years ago, the Board started to promote organic farming, but for the reasons mentioned above, it has still not gained much ground.
+To meet the strict international standards, small family businesses must make prohibitively large investments.
+Even though microcredit is available, it hasn't proven feasible for most family businesses.
+About ten years ago, the Board began promoting organic farming, but for the reasons mentioned above, it has still not gained much traction.

 Developments

-The government-stimulated increase in scale poses a serious threat to the survival of small-scale pepper.
-It is also under fire from palm oil and pineapple producers, who are not only relieving their hunger for space in the rainforest.
+The government-stimulated increase in scale poses a serious threat to the survival of small-scale farming pepperThis is also under fire from palm oil and pineapple producers, who are not only venting their hunger for space on the rainforest.

 Smell and taste

 Black Sarawak smells spicier than it tastes.
-In addition to the aroma of wet wood, you can recognize fruit (citrus) and cocoa in it.
+Besides the aroma of wet wood, you'll detect notes of fruit (citrus) and cocoa.

 Usage

-Sarawak is used in Malaysian dishes such as Sarawak laksa - the Chinese influence - and curries and coarsely ground over your grilled steak.
-But also in stir-fries with light spring vegetables and in desserts of soft red fruit.
+Sarawak is used in Malaysian dishes like Sarawak laksa—the Chinese influence—and curries, and coarsely ground over your grilled steak.
+It's also used in stir-fries with light spring vegetables and in desserts with soft red fruit.

 Features:

-• 100% pepper berries from the Piper nigrum var kuching
+• 100% pepperberries of the Piper nigrum var kuching

 • protected by the Malaysian BGA label (international: PGI)